 Overall performance on state exams, as well as racial and ethnic disparities, are educational concerns in Arkansas, while high school graduation rates and adult education levels have been improving.

+Once children enter school, performance on exams is a measure of learning.
 Passing rates on key state exams are rising, with 38% of 3rd graders proficient in reading (up 3 percentage points) and 46% of 8th graders proficient in math.
 Still, this means less than half of students are meeting the state’s new expectations, set in 2016 with the adoption of the ACT Aspire exams.

 Females outperformed males on both measures, besting boys by 6 points in reading and 3 points in math.
 Economically disadvantaged students and racial minorities had the lowest passing rates.

 High school graduation rates have risen 12 percentage points since 2010, with 89% of the Class of 2018 graduating on time.
 Performance was also more even across groups, with all groups posting graduation rates of at least 80% and the most growth among economically disadvantaged (+15 points), Asian (+18), African American (+16 points) and Hispanic (+15 points) students.

 However, entering college students show signs of not being fully prepared.
 In 2017, 31% of first-year students needed a remedial course, and a far larger share (61%), of black students were required to undergo remediation.